Skip to navigation, or go to main content.

 Evord Knights, Apr.
 2019

 Day 2: This morning we’ll visit Tybee Island on the Georgia coast, where we should see a wide variety of waterbirds.
 Among the numerous shorebirds we’ll be looking for are specialties like American Oystercatcher and perhaps a lingering individual of the nominate subspecies of Piping Plover.
 Gulls, terns and Black Skimmers should also be numerous, and we stand a fair chance of finding a lingering Lesser Black-backed Gull.
 At nearby Fort Pulaski the open woods contain resident Brown-headed Nuthatches and Carolina Chickadees, and Painted Buntings breed here.
 Fort Pulaski, the site in January 1861 of the first offensive move by the Confederate Army, a move carried out without firing a shot.
-The following year the Union Army took it back and their use of rifled cannon forever rendered these types of fort useless.
+The following year the Union Army took it back and their use of rifled cannon forever rendered these types of fort obsolete.
 Night in Savannah’s historic district.

 Steeped in American history from colonial and Revolutionary War days through the Civil War, Charleston offers plenty to see.
 We’ll take a walking tour past beautifully restored antebellum houses, then visit the city’s southern end at the Battery to peer south toward Fort Sumter; several pairs of Yellow-crowned Night-Herons nest in the trees in the park.
 We’ll top the day off with dinner in one of the fine restaurants in the older, restored part of the city.
 Night in North Charleston near the airport.